metoppv/improver/doc/source/extended_documentation/wxcode/build_a_decision_tree.rst

 can be targeted as a succeed or fail destination from other nodes.
 The dictionary accessed with this key contains the essentials that make the node function.

-  - **succeed**: The next node to test if the tests in this node succeed.
+  - **succeed** (str or int): The next node to test if the condition in this node is true.
 Alternatively this may be an integer number that identifies which weather symbol has been reached; this is for the leaf (or final) nodes in the tree.
-  - **fail**: The next node to test if the tests in this node fail.
+  - **fail** (str or int): The next node to test if the condition in this node is false.
 Alternatively this may be an integer number that identifies which weather symbol has been reached; this is for the leaf (or final) nodes in the tree.
-  - **diagnostic_missing_action** (optional): If the expected diagnostic is not provided, should the tree proceed to the fail or succeed node.
+  - **diagnostic_missing_action** (str(bool), optional): If the expected
+    diagnostic is not provided, should the tree proceed to the succeed or fail node.
 This can be useful if the tree is to be applied to output from different models, some of which do not provide all the diagnostics that might be desirable.
-  - **probability_thresholds**: The probability that must be exceeded or not exceeded (see threshold_condition) for the node to progress to the succeed target.
+  - **probability_thresholds** (list(float)): The probability threshold(s) that
+    must be exceeded or not exceeded (see threshold_condition) for the node to progress to the succeed target.
+Two values required if condition_combination is being used.
-  - **threshold_condition**: Defines the inequality test to be applied to the probability threshold.
+  - **threshold_condition** (str): Defines the inequality test to be applied to the probability threshold(s).
 Inequalities that can be used are "<=", "<", ">", ">=".
-  - **condition_combination**: If multiple tests are being applied in a single node, this value determines the logic with which they are combined.
+  - **condition_combination** (str): If multiple tests are being applied in a single node, this value determines the logic with which they are combined.
     The values can be "AND", "OR".
-  - **diagnostic_fields**: The name of the diagnostic that is to be used in the tests in this node.
-There may be multiple diagnostics if they are being combined in the test using a condition_combination, or if they are being manipulated within the node (e.g. added together).
+  - **diagnostic_fields** (List(str or List(str)): The name(s) of the
+    diagnostic(s) that will form the test condition in this node.
+There may be multiple diagnostics if they are being combined in the test using a condition_combination.
+Alternatively, if they are being manipulated within the node (e.g. added together), they must be separated by the desired operators (e.g. 'diagnostic1', '+', 'diagnostic2').
-  - **diagnostic_thresholds**: The diagnostic threshold value being used in the test.
-A threshold [value, units] pair must be provided for each diagnostic field.
+  - **diagnostic_thresholds** (List(List(float, str)): The diagnostic threshold
+    value and units being used in the test.
+A threshold [value, units] pair must be provided for each diagnostic field with the same nested list structure; as the basic unit is a list of value and unit, the overall nested structure is one list deeper.
-  - **diagnostic_conditions**: The expected inequality that has been used to construct the input probability field.
+  - **diagnostic_conditions** (as diagnostic_fields): The expected inequality
+    that has been used to construct the input probability field.
 This is checked against the spp__relative_to_threshold attribute of the threshold coordinate in the provided diagnostic.

 Every decision tree must have a starting node, and this is taken as the first node defined in the dictionary.